The Euler Number of Bloch States Manifold and the Quantum Phases in Gapped Fermionic Systems: Introduction

 The geometric tensor has recently drawn a lot of attention in characterizing the novel collective behaviors of quantum many-body systems in low temperature \cite{Resta,Haldane,Ma,Ryu,Rezakhani}.
-As a more general covariant tensor than the Berry curvature on the Hilbert space geometry, the quantum geometric tensor defined on the manifold of ground state is naturally expected to shed some light on the understanding of quantum phase transitions in many-body systems \cite{Sachdev}.
+As a more general covariant tensor than the Berry curvature on the Hilbert space geometry, the quantum geometric tensor defined on the ground-state manifold is naturally expected to shed some light on the understanding of quantum phase transitions in many-body systems \cite{Sachdev}.
 Indeed, recent studies \cite {Zanardi,Venuti,Gu2010} have shown that the ground state geometric tensor can provide a unified approach of the fidelity susceptibility \cite{Gu2007} and the Berry curvature to demonstrate the singularity and scaling behaviors exhibited in the vicinity of quantum critical point \cite {Pachos,Hamma,Zhu,Ma2009}.

 On the other hand, the properties of the ground state, \emph{i.e., }some physical response function, can be insensitive to local perturbations and the system can undergo a topological phase transition \cite{Wen}, which is beyond the Landau's second order phase transitions paradigm with the pattern of symmetry breaking and local order parameters.
-One of the best known examples is the integer quantum Hall effect, where the Hall conductivity is expressed as the first Chern number in the units of $e^{2}/\hbar $.
+One of the best known examples is the integer quantum Hall effect, where the Hall conductivity is expressed as the first Chern number in the units of $e^{2}/h$.
 To our knowledge, the previous studies on the ground state geometric tensor are trapped in the local properties, \emph{i.e., }the fidelity susceptibility and the partial derivatives of Berry phase, and then only the phase boundaries can be witnessed by this approach \cite {Abasto,Yang,Hamma2008,Garnerone}.
-Up to now, how to use the geometric tensor to distinguish topological phase transitions has not been presented.
+Some works have show that the ground state Berry phases protected by some symmetry can been used as local order parameters to study various topological phases \cite{Hatsugai,Fufu}.
+The $Z_2 $ number characterization as a quantized Berry phase of Bloch states for spin chain systems has been proposed in our recent work (see Ref.\cite {Ma2012}).